 Any new savings goes predominantly towards share investments, as Exchange Traded Funds (ETFs).
 This month we split our investments 80/20 between share and cash investments.
 We’ve stopped contributing to property altogether.
 This will see the weighting systematically shift towards equities.
 As a result, our property weighting is down 0.7% relative to our portfolio size.

-We’ve maxed out our Tax Free Savings Accounts (TFSA) and will continue doing so in the future.
+We’ve maxed out our Tax-Free Savings Accounts (TFSA) and will continue doing so in the future.
 This is arguably the best investment option in South Africa at this stage.
 It is just frustrating having to wait 12 months before we can invest in our TFSA again.
-It If you haven’t started contributing yet, there is no time like the present.
+If you haven’t started contributing yet, there is no time like the present.

 My blog reads in March increased from 1689 to 4145.
 Thanks for reading and if you have any specific topic requests please feel free to let me know.